 This is the smallest planet in our solar system and the one that is the nearest to the Sun.
 It has no atmosphere and the temperatures go from extremely cold to boiling hot.
-The Sun must seem gigantic from such a close proximity.
+The Sun must seem gigantic from such close proximity.

 Venus (108 million kilometers from Sun)

 The hottest planet in the Solar system is often referred to as Earth’s sister planet because they are similar in size and mass.
-Its atmosphere is 96% carbon dioxide, which make the sun barely visible from the planet’s hot surface.
+Its atmosphere is 96% carbon dioxide, which makes the sun barely visible from the planet’s hot surface.

 Earth (149,6 million kilometers from Sun)

 There is no place like home.
 Earth is home to only life forms we know of in the entire universe.
 Its distance from the sun and abundance of water make it a perfect place for life to develop.
 The sunsets from Earth are beautiful, but you might already know that.

 Mars (228 million kilometers from Sun)